All Products

 View audit logs

-1. Log on to the console and go to the Instances page.
-In the top navigation bar, select the region in which the instance is deployed.
-Then, find the instance and click its ID.
+1. Log on to the Instances page.
+In the top navigation bar, select the region where the instance is deployed.
+Find the instance and click its ID.

-3. On the Audit Logs page, you can view the audit log details of the Redis instance.
+3. On the Audit Logs page, review the log entries for the instance.

 Filter logs